Then Came You

 Mia DeAngelis knew it was time to make a change.
 Wanting to provide a better life for herself and her ten-year-old nephew, Ben, she took a chance and moved to the small town of Compass Cove.
 Now, the college librarian is adapting to a new job, a new town, and living with her feisty seventy-eight-year-old grandmother.
 Mia is determined to make it all work, hoping the coastal hamlet gives both her and Ben the sense of community, family and belonging they both want so much.

 Adam Miller, a retired NFL quarterback, has come back to Compass Cove to start over after an injury puts an end to his high-octane life.
 Settling into the small town routine proves to be a challenge, but his job coaching at Jennings College gives him a sense of purpose, while keeping him connected to the game he loves.

-There couldn’t be two people more different, yet the minute they meet, friends and family have no doubt they belong together.
+There couldn’t be two people more different, yet the minute they meet sparks fly, setting friends and family on a mission to bring them together.
 Now if Mia and Adam can only get out of their own way and embrace a little home town magic, they can find the happy ever after they both crave…

 Then Came You